What's happening with New Manchester Walks

 We’re delighted to be able to announce that the Town Hall managers have kindly given us some dates for imminent tours.

-Please meet outside the Midland Hotel, Peter Street, for the regular tour.
-Outside the Art Gallery for the Murals only tour.
-And please do check the website in case of last-minute problems.
+Please meet outside the Midland Hotel, Peter Street (except for the Murals tour, which starts from the Art Gallery), and please do check the website in case of last-minute problems.

 Industry began in Ancoats, a factory hoot from Manchester city centre.
 In 1700 this had been a semi-rural enclave by the river Medlock, Ancoats Hall home to the lords of the Manchester manor.
 By 1800 this was a teeming, squalid suburb, blackened with soot, deafened with the noise of thundering machinery, the smell of belching smoke hanging in the air.